Hiking Mt Keith and Junction Peak, Eastern Sierras

-Notes by piero scaruffi | See Travel resources | See Other California hikes
+Notes by piero scaruffi | See Other California hikes | Pictures of this hike | Email

-Mt Keith (4260m) is a tough one, involving a much longer approach and a much longer ascent than most of the eastern Sierras.
-The few people who summit it usually do so from the gentler northern side.
-This can be approached either from Kearsarge Pass (a very long way, hardly feasible in one day) or from Shepherd Pass via Forrester Pass (a bit shorter, but no less devastating).
-The only sensible way to hike Mt Keith in one day is to hike from the infamous Shepherd Pass trailhead to Anvil Camp.
+The faster way to hike Mt Keith in one day is to hike from this infamous Shepherd Pass trailhead to Anvil Camp.
 At Anvil Camp leave the trail and head for the mountain to your right, which is Mt Keith.
 The problem is that Mt Keith has dozens of peaks.
 Orientation is not trivial.
-If you leave the trail just before Anvil Camp along the dry creek bed, keep heading left (west) as your climb.
+If you leave the trail just before Anvil Camp along the dry creek bed (a colossal groove in 2015), keep heading left (west) as your climb.
 Mt Keith is the leftmost peak, that you cannot see from Anvil Camp.
 If you leave the trail past Anvil Camp just before the creek crossing, head up the mountain (lots of scree), then coast it to the left until you can enter a canyon.
 That canyon (that separates Mt Keith from Junction Peak) eventually splits: a wide chute opens on the right.
 Climb that one (class-2 but lots of scree) to the very top.
 This chute is about 800 meters long.
 You will reach the eastern summit.
 From there a saddle takes you to the real summit (the western one) in a few minutes.
-You can also ascend from Pothole via the old John Muir Trail.
-Again, enter the wide chute to the right of the canyon.
+(You can also ascend from Pothole via the old John Muir Trail, but this may take you to Junction Pass, an old abandoned trail that is more of a problem than a solution).

 Coming down, you can slide down the chute that begins at the saddle between the two peaks.
 It is a very fast way downhill.
 Once you reach a plateau, you can continue straight down to Pothole (lots of bushwhacking) or coast the mountain to the left (east) and head for Anvil Camp.